← Back to Blog

 Four-dimension comparison: get the positioning right

-Get "what's actually different" on the table first.
+Get "what's actually different" on the table early.
 The four dimensions below — price, context, protocol, ecosystem — drive 90% of the selection decision.

 Price (as of 2026-05, per 1M tokens)